 OECD Home › Trade and Agriculture Directorate › Publications & Documents › Working Papers

-Read the full series of OECD papers on trade policy and on trade and environment, all available for free download in pdf format.
+Read the full series of OECD papers on trade policy and on trade and environment, as well as food, agriculture and fisheries available for free download in pdf format.

 This paper proposes a new measure of stringency to measure the consequences of environmental regulations on investment, labour demand, and patterns of international trade that would be based on emissions data and which could be constructed separately for different pollutants.